19shubhamgupta/demo/README.md

 # demo
 this is a demo
-made by shubham
+made by subham